Good security starts with your Password!

-- A good password should have an uppercase, lowercase, number and special character.
-For example, Pa55woRd# (DON’T use this sample as your new password: it is too obvious!)
+Good passwords use uppercase and lowercase letters, numbers and special characters.
+For example, Pa55woRd# (please DON’T use this sample as your new password: it’s too obvious!)

-If you find your password on the below list, we recommend changing it immediately.
+If you find your password on the below list, we recommend you change it immediately!

 Take a sentence and turn it into a password.